KilledByAPixel/HueJumper2k/README.md

 The a.htm file when zipped with [advzip](https://www.advancemame.it/comp-readme.html) should be under 2k.

+## Controls
+* Mouse = Steer
+* Click = Brake
+* Double Click = Jump
+* R = Restart

+## How to Play
+The road is randomly generated and different every time you play!
+You start with 20 seconds, pass checkpoints to get 10 more seconds.
+Avoid rocks and trees by swerving or jumping over them.
+The road ends at 1000, good luck!

 ## Features
 * Retro style 3D rendering engine in full HD
 * Realistic driving physics and collisions